fieldtrip/website/workshop/aarhus/beamformingerf.md

 ## (EEG) The forward model and lead field matrix

 We will continue to analyze the EEG data according to a series of steps similar to the MEG.
-Try to note the differences between analysing the EEG and MEG data.
+Try to note the differences between analyzing the EEG and MEG data.
 The data used in this tutorial can be downloaded [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/aarhus/mri_segmented.mat).

     load data_eeg_reref_ica
     %% sort into left and right hand response